Sample Poultry Farming Business Plan Template

 Business.
 Business.
 Business alone is the reason.

-If you and I understand this simple logic, then we’ll, first of all, consider the business aspect of the poultry farming.
+If you and I understand this simple logic, we’ll first consider the business aspect of poultry farming.

 Poultry Farming Equipment

-Below are some of the equipment you’ll need on your farm as a poultry businessman/woman.
+Below is some equipment you’ll need as a poultry businessman/woman on your farm.

 1. Feeders

-The feeder is where a farmer drops the bird’s food for the chickens to eat from.
+A farmer drops the bird’s food for the chickens in the feeder.
 It is of different designs.

 It is what you see as red in the above picture.